trimagnus/odin-rock-paper-scissors/README.md

 A basic Rock, Paper, Scissors implemented mostly in code done as part of the Odin Project course.

-User interface to be added later.
+User interface added and function adjusted to reflect this change.
+Game now properly ends when the score reaches five.